 There are many different causes of spinal cord injuries.
 These injuries are generally caused by a sudden blow or impact to the spine that fractures or dislocates the vertebrae.
 Nearly half of all spinal cord injuries are the result of auto accidents.
 In many cases, the injury is due to someone else’s negligence.

 Our Portland spinal cord injury attorneys at Rizk Law have experience handling these type of cases and assisting victims who have suffered spinal cord injuries caused by:

-During a free consultation, we can review your spinal cord injury claim and determine whether you have a valid case for compensation.
+Our spinal injury attorneys in Portland, Oregon can review your spinal cord injury claim during a free consultation and determine whether you have a valid case for compensation.

 Complete a Free Case Evaluation form today.